Alexander N. Chumakov: Scientific achievements

 In the second book “Metaphysics of Globalization.
 Cultural-cum-civilizational Context”, the focus is on culture, civilization and globalization, which are analyzed as closely interrelated, fundamental characteristics of various cultural and civilizational systems.
 It is substantiated that, due to objective reasons, global problems covered all spheres of social life of various peoples, and their cultural and civilizational development was drawn into the orbit of accelerating multidimensional globalization.
 The logic and a certain sequence of historical events are shown, when, as a result of the progressive development and improvement of culture, civilizational ties arose and began to develop, which gave rise to separate centers of civilization.
 Ultimately, civilizational development led to globalization, which, in turn, led to the emergence in the second half of the XX century. global problems of our time.
 Using a systematic approach to understanding social processes and relying on the latest scientific and philosophical achievements in this area, the author comes to the conclusion that the linear-plane world has given way to a three-dimensional, holographic world.

 The third book "Global World: Clash of Interests" is the final part of the trilogy.
 Based on previous studies of the nature and direction of global processes, the author shows the multifaceted structure and dynamics of the development of the modern world, analyzes international relations in the context of universal interdependence.
 Particular attention is paid to the contradictory nature of both the person himself and social relations, which underlies the clash of various interests and incessant social conflicts.
 Possible scenarios of historical development are considered and the most optimal ways to solve urgent socio-economic and political problems both for individual countries and for the world community as a whole are proposed.
+This book, in a revised form under the title "An Unmanaged World: A Philosophical Study of Global Dynamics" | Brill, was published in English in 2026 by BRILL.